ab-inbev-ze-company/ze-code-challenges/qa.md

 ### 2. UI automation test

+In this step, you'll have to create two automation test suites.
+One for our web site and another one for our app (you can choose iOS or Android):
 ##### Web automated test
 In our [Web application](https://www.ze.delivery/) create an automation test suite to a scenario you feel is more important to keep the application working properly.